Dale Spender: Early life

-Spender was born in Newcastle, New South Wales, a niece of the politician Percy Spender and crime writer Jean Spender.
-The eldest of three children, she has a younger sister Lynne, and a much younger brother Graeme.
-She attended the Burwood Girls High School in Sydney and she was a Miss Kodak girl.
-In the early 1960s, as an MA graduate, she taught English at Meadowbank Boys High School, in Sydney's north-western suburbs.
-In the latter half of the 1960s she taught English literature at Dapto High School.
-She started lecturing at James Cook University in 1974, before going to live in London and publishing the book Man Made Language in 1980.
+Dale Spender was born in Newcastle, New South Wales, Australia, on 22 September 1943.
+She was a niece of the politician Percy Spender and crime writer Jean Spender.
+She was the eldest of three children.
+She attended the Burwood Girls High School in Sydney and she was a Kodak girl.

+In the late 1960s, as an MA graduate from Sydney University, she taught English and history at Meadowbank Boys High School, in Sydney's north-western suburbs.
+She also taught English literature at Dapto High School.
+She started lecturing at James Cook University in 1974, before going to live in London, where she studied for a PhD at the University of London and published her research as the book Man Made Language in 1980.
+In London, she joined the Fawcett Society, the organisation named after women's suffrage pioneer Millicent Garrett Fawcett.